 Updates and Protocols

-Island Health has rescinded the gym-closure order effective May 19th.
-This means BPM will resume operations slowly starting with Personal Training, then a gradual return of classes at both studios.
-BPM is committed to the health of our members and staff, so in coordination with Island Health and WorkSafeBC we will be adjusting class sizes and times to minimize risk.
-We encourage you to review our COVID19 Safe Operations Plan below before attending either studio.
-Please adhere to all posted signs and protocols.
+BPM is committed to the health of our members and staff, so in coordination with Island Health and WorkSafeBC we encourage you to review our COVID19 Safe Operations Plan also found below before attending our studio.
+Please adhere to all posted signs and protocols including the following:

 The following COVID-19 Safe Operations Plan is in place to protect the health and wellbeing of our patrons and staff while continuing to serve our community’s fitness needs.
 The following Plan was developed in accordance with WorkSafe BC’s “Guide to Reducing the Risk of COVID-19” and is subject to revision as more information becomes available.